p2635/modern-js-tutorial/WrittenAssignments.md

 undefined + 1 // NaN, can't convert to a number
 ```

-This is the only one I got wrong: `"  -9  " + 5 // -4, whitespace is removed`.
+I got one wrong: `"  -9  " + 5 // -4, whitespace is removed`.
 I forgot that strings get concatenated with +, so the right answer is `"  -9  5"`.

 **Fix the addition**